If there is one thing people don’t have an intuition for, it’s Einstein’s Theory of Relativity.

 Inflation is the Great Mortgage Destroyer

 Prices keep rising, the mortgage payment stays the same.
 The mortgage payment is easier and easier to make and the mortgage balance feels less and less significant.
+Thus, if you feel like you should look for homes and would opt for a mortgage payment system for it, you could look at lenders similar to a Mortgage Broker Colorado who can help you out!

 If you can master the concepts of compound interest and inflation, you can use them to your advantage.